 About

-Eunhee V. Park, Ph.D., M.P.H., is a Postdoctoral Scholar in the Primary Care Research Training Program at the School of Medicine and Health Sciences at the George Washington University.
-Her research focuses on maternal and child health, as well as the syndemics of substance use, violence, and HIV/STIs.
+Eunhee V. Park, Ph.D., M.P.H., is a social epidemiologist and Postdoctoral Scholar in the Primary Care Research Training Program at the George Washington University School of Medicine and Health Sciences.

 Click HERE for the complete list of publications.